Wind Chill Advisory until SAT 12:00 PM CST

 …WIND CHILL ADVISORY REMAINS IN EFFECT UNTIL NOON CST TODAY…

-…WIND CHILL ADVISORY IN EFFECT FROM 7 PM THIS EVENING TO NOON
+…WIND CHILL WARNING IN EFFECT FROM 6 PM THIS EVENING TO NOON

 PRECAUTIONARY/PREPAREDNESS ACTIONS…